namin/clpsmt-miniKanren/README.md

 Canonical miniKanren implementation, augmented with CLP(SMT).

-Added SMT hook: `z/assert` takes a boolean arithmetic expression with variables (integer by default), `z/` takes an SMT statement.
+Added SMT hooks: `z/assert` takes a boolean arithmetic expression with variables (integer by default), `z/` takes an SMT statement.

 Background on miniKanren
 ------------------------